sfchen196/mrs_proj/readme.md

 6. Use the sliders to adjust flocking behaviors.

 Enjoy exploring this simulation and experiment with the configurations to observe emergent flocking patterns!

+## References:
+[1] Reynolds, C.W., 1987, August.
+Flocks, herds and schools: A distributed behavioral model.
+In Proceedings of the 14th annual conference on Computer graphics and interactive techniques (pp. 25-34).
+[2] Reynolds, C.W., 1999, March.
+Steering behaviors for autonomous characters.
+In Game developers conference (Vol. 1999, pp. 763-782).